zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 fixed above the wrong,

-Oneself should not make friends with enthusiasts and loosers, but should walk alone like a rhino horn. "
+Oneself should not make friends with enthusiasts and loosers, but should walk alone like a rhinoceros horn. "

 144. You should get close to people who hear a lot, those who hold the law, and excellent and debatable friends,

-After knowing all the benefits, one should dispel doubts and walk alone like a rhino horn.
+After knowing all the benefits, one should dispel doubts and walk alone like a rhinoceros horn.

 "Should be close to those who hear more and those who hold the law": Friends are those who hear more, remember what they hear, accumulate what they hear, and